 Science fiction manga series are hidden treasures.
-While many people turn to movies and books to satisfy their sci-fi craving, they completely ignore the amazing content in manga.
+While many people turn to movies and books to satisfy their sci-fi cravings, they completely ignore the amazing content in the manga world.

-Sci-fi manga bridges the gap between stunning visuals and fascinating dialogue.
+Sci-fi manga bridges the gap between stunning visuals, fascinating dialogue, and creative concepts.
 Ready to dive into futuristic universes and imaginative landscapes?
-These sci-fi manga will give you your sci-fi fix.

 Love aliens?
 You'll definitely want to pick up this unconventional sci-fi manga.
 Dead Dead Demon's Dededede Destruction is a mouthful, but don't let that steer you away from reading it.